mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 For instance, if you sit zazen *[strain in voice]* *too hard*, like this – you can’t breathe.
 Or if you sit down like this, also you cannot breathe smoothly.
 Or even though you are straight, if you have too much tension on your chin, or your shoulder, you cannot breathe; immediately, it influences your breath.
 So you have to check: your body, your posture, and also your mind.
 Is that okay?

-**Same person:** Well what if you check them all out and you still can’t breathe and don’t know why...
+**Same person:** Well, what if you check them all out and you still can’t breathe and don’t know why...

 **Katagiri:** For instance, what happens with your breath?
 You can’t breathe?
 You mean smoothly, or ... ?

-**Same person:** Well I can breathe enough to stay alive, I just can’t breathe from here up.
+**Same person:** Well, I can breathe enough to stay alive, I just can’t breathe from here up.
 It just – doesn’t come.
 So it’s very hard to find any equilibrium for a long time.
 You know, it doesn’t expand, it just goes “bleh” ...

 **Katagiri:** Hmm.
 Did you check your posture?
 If you change the posture: sometimes relax, sometimes a little tension; sometimes straighten more your back and straighten more your head; or sometimes, a little bit adjust your lower abdomen, et cetera.
 And then take a breath.
 In many ways, change the posture a little bit, and then breathe.
 Try, okay?